-Amsterdam hosts a staggering range of accommodation, catering to all budgets and tastes; great for cheap lodgings or something special.
+Amsterdam hosts a staggering range of accommodations, catering to all budgets and tastes; great for cheap lodgings or something special.
 The average cost of a 1-bed queen room is around $150-$200 a night, usually featuring complimentary continental breakfast.

-If you’re going the whole 9 yards, investigate De L’Europe Amsterdam – a breathtaking luxury hotel oozing sophistication since the late 19th Century, complete with Michelin Star restaurant.
+If you’re going the whole 9 yards, investigate De L’Europe Amsterdam – a breathtaking luxury hotel oozing sophistication since the late 19th Century, complete with a Michelin Star restaurant.

 Rooms at both are between $400-$800 a night, with suites around $2000+, depending on how extravagant you’re feeling.